SaadMosallam/hello-world/README.md

 ## issue 53
 This important issue should be fixed by removing this nonsense warning.
 The warning should be more polite.

+## issue 55
+The user is trying to change his preassigned username.
+This should be only allowed through specific UI.
+With our supervision, we will not have conflicting names.

 #footer
 This is your favorite Frontend engineer Saad Mosallam